Ziwi01/proveasio/README.md

 ### Unable to get https endpoints

 If you are having problems with connecting to SSL sites (like `curl https://get.rvm.io` or `curl https://github.com`) with no Certificate Authority error, that means you are behind some proxy (corporate or ISP) and have external Certifitate Authority Chain.
 You would need to import this chain from Windows to WSL.
 See [this Github comment](https://github.com/microsoft/WSL/issues/3161#issuecomment-945384911) on how to import it.

+## Contributing

+If you want to help with this piece of software: fork it, create a branch, make changes, test it (preferably including Github workflow for Ubuntu 20.04/22.04) and open a Pull Request.

+Thanks in advance!

 ## Author